kavia-aditi/smart-learning-companion-4309/micro_learning_ai_tutor_frontend/README.md

 # micro_learning_ai_tutor_frontend

-Mobile frontend for Micro-Learning AI Tutor.
+Mobile frontend for the Micro Learning AI Tutor.

 Ocean Professional theme, bottom navigation (Home, Learn, Quizzes, Profile), mock lessons/quizzes, and in-memory progress.

 ## Quick Start

 1) Install dependencies
    flutter pub get

-2) Run on device/emulator
+2) Run on device/emulator (mock data only)
    flutter run

 Notes:
-- The app is self-contained and uses bundled mock data (assets/mock/*.json).
-No backend required.
+- The app works out-of-the-box with bundled mock data in assets/mock/*.json.
-- For existing preview setup, no script changes are needed; main.dart runs by default.
+- Backend connectivity is optional.
+See Networking and Environment Configuration below.

 ## Tabs

 - Home: Greeting, progress summary, and a horizontally scrollable "Suggested lessons" carousel.
-- Learn: List of lessons from mock data; tap opens detail screen with sections and a "Start micro-lesson" CTA that advances progress in-memory.
+- Learn: List of lessons; tap opens detail screen with sections and a "Start micro-lesson" CTA that advances progress in-memory.
 - Quizzes: List of quizzes; tap to attempt a quiz in a single-question flow with basic feedback and in-memory score tracking.
 - Profile: Simple stats and settings placeholders.